 During the drywall step we had a plumber come run the gas line and an electrician add the switch and wiring for the sconces.

 Now that the drywall was finished it was time to build the cabinets.
 J used the same process as we used with our DIY built ins.
 He made a simple base, attached it to the floor and wall, made a box for the cabinet that will house flush mount doors and added face trim (see our built ins post for directions).
+As you can imagine, our hardwood floors got quite scuffed during this process.
+I was not happy to say the least.
+Fortunately, as soon as everything is built, our floors are going to go through a floor sanding process and get rid of all the dents that have been made.
+They’ll be treated with a varnish after just to bring the colour back to life and that’s all they need.

 J used a few trim pieces to cover up the seams between the cabinets and walls.
 We added crown molding to the top of the bookshelves and mantel wall.
 This helped tie the cabinets and fireplace in to the room and make it look built in.
 Overall we really love the way that this wall looks like it has been there forever.